Sudan's Bashir plans first visit to South Sudan since secession

 They still have not agreed who owns Abyei and other regions.

-Bashir had planned to visit Juba a year ago but cancelled the trip when fighting between the countries’ armies last April along their disputed border brought them close to war.
+Bashir had planned to visit Juba a year ago but canceled the trip when fighting between the countries’ armies last April along their disputed border brought them close to war.

 He plans a day of talks with southern counterpart Salva Kiir, Bashir’s spokesman Imad Said told Reuters on Tuesday.